taahakh/SSBE-Backend/documentation.md

 ## start_summarisation(self, data)
 Start the summarisation process.
 Handles html and non-html content and manages different piplines for abstractive / extractive summaries.

+This component is designed to be a layer between the API and the summarisation models.
+Functionality that must occur before or after the summarisation process should be handled here.

         Args:
             data (dict): A dictionary containing the input data for summarisation.